Tips for a Great Yoga Experience

 Stay for the entire session.
 The final poses often help you transition back to "normal" without losing the sense of peace gained throughout the lesson.

-Yoga outside allows us to continue to practice as a group and safely enjoy the company of others during the pandemic, and it helps prevent cabin fever!
-It also allows us to get outside our comfort zones and stay connected to nature as the seasons change.
+Yoga outside allows us to get outside our comfort zones and stay connected to nature.
 Here are our recommendations for your outdoor yoga practice:

 Wear breathable layers that you can move and stretch easily in.
 If rain or mist is in the forecast, a light rain jacket is recommended.
 Remember the 20 degree rule and dress as if it is 20 degrees warmer than it actually is (so, if the forecast is 40 degrees, put on clothing that would keep you comfortable at 60 degrees).
 You may feel a bit chilly until you get warmed up, but that won't take long!
 When in doubt, wear an extra layer that you can tie around your waist in case you get too warm.
 Bring a hat or ear muffs and gloves; you can always stash them if you don't need them.